ndricimrr/carcompanion-website/README.md

 - nodejs [official website](https://nodejs.org/en/) - nodejs includes [npm](https://www.npmjs.com/) (node package manager)

-Just for the backend application:
+Also for the backend application:

 - mongodb [official installation guide](https://docs.mongodb.org/manual/administration/install-community/) **Hint**: Make sure to follow all the installation guide, especially in Windows where you need to set the Environment Variables for mongod